Dora Chapman

-Dora Cecil Chapman (24 March 1911 – 15 May 1995), also known as Dora Cant, was a painter, silk-screen printer, potter and art teacher.
-A resident of South Australia, New South Wales, and England, she was concerned with changing society through social realist art.
+Dora Cecil Chapman (24 March 1911 – 15 May 1995), also known as Dora Cant, was a pre and post-war artist and art teacher who painted landscapes, still-life and portraits in oils, watercolours, gouache and acrylics.
+She created etchings and prints and was also an accomplished silks-screen printer and potter.
+A resident of South Australia, New South Wales and England, she was concerned with changing society through social realist art.